Anreol/TurboEdition/Builds/Package/README.md

 - Items
 	 - Red Tape Roll
 		- Fixed a error where it wouldn't find the sound to play due to some reorganization I made internally in the project.
+	- Fixed some wrong copy-pasted code in one of the items.
+Hopefully nobody noticed it malfunctioning.

 - Known Issues
-	- Grenadier's body material in the log book is currently wrong.
+	- Leftover from the previous update: Grenadier's body material in the log book is currently wrong.
 Reason unknown.

 ## Rainfusion